solaakande/Data_Projects/Database Management/README.md

 - Assigns salespersons to regions and orders
 - Handles many-to-many relationships between orders and vehicles

-## What I Did
+## What I Worked On
-- Defined business rules based on the company’s operations
+- Contributed to defining business rules and system requirements
-- Designed an Entity-Relationship (ER) model
+- Helped design the Entity-Relationship (ER) model
-- Converted the ER model into a relational schema
-- Applied normalisation (up to 2NF) to improve data integrity
-- Implemented the database using SQL (DDL + insert statements)
+- Worked on database normalisation and schema design
-- Wrote queries to retrieve and analyse data
+- Participated in SQL implementation (table creation and data insertion)
+- Assisted with writing and testing SQL queries

 ## Database Design
 - Entities include: